-As part of developing a local transmission plan, transmission assessment studies are jointly conducted with neighboring transmission owners through the regional transmission assessment processes.
+As part of developing the Local Transmission Plan, transmission assessment studies are jointly conducted with neighboring transmission planners through the regional transmission assessment processes.
 These studies include near-term and long-term transmission assessment studies.
-Joint studies with neighboring transmission owners are performed on an annual cycle and as needed.
+Joint studies with neighboring transmission planners are performed on an annual cycle and as needed.
 The exchange of data and simulation cases for all studies is done in accordance with the "SERC Data Release Guidelines".
 Information regarding these studies is communicated to Stakeholders via the website and/or during a Stakeholder meeting.